umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

 This will update the package and dependencies, and clear out the issues.

-Now we need to build the website again then try to run it, hopefully you reach the Umbraco page just like I did:
+Now we need to build the website again then try to run it.
+Hopefully you reach the Umbraco page just like I did:

 ![Umbraco homepage](images/umbracoHomepage.png)

-Next we will install the package we need for Google authentication, for that paste the following in the NuGet Package console:
+Next, we will install the package we need for Google authentication, for that paste the following in the NuGet Package console:

 `Install-Package UmbracoCms.IdentityExtensions.Google`